rschmehl/awesco.eu/content/authors/lode-carnel/_index.md

 # (1) One sentence about your function (for academic staff) and then another sentence about your role(s) within the training network
 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---
 Dr. Lode Carnel is Chief Technical Officer at Kitemill AS.
 He has a demonstrated history of working in the renewables and environment industry.
 He is skilled in Process Control, Failure Mode and Effects Analysis (FMEA), Renewable Energies, Project Management, and Research and Development.
+Before venturing into airborne wind energy, he investigated the production of photovoltaic cells, where he holds 3 patents.